lfortin/node-os-monitor/README.md

 ### .when( eventType )

-Returns a Promise(or a basic thenable if Promise is not supported) that resolves with an event object when `eventType` is triggered.
+Returns a Promise that resolves with an event object when `eventType` is triggered.

 ### .destroy( )